John Mangudya: Commonwealth Preferential Trade Agreements

 John Mangudya played a significant role in negotiating Commonwealth free trade preferential trade agreements on behalf of Zimbabwe, particularly with the Commonwealth.
 He was instrumental in securing agreements for the supply of Zimbabwean sugar to Commonwealth nations, bolstering the country’s agricultural exports.
 Additionally, Mangudya facilitated the export of Zimbabwean beef to both Commonwealth countries and other markets under preferential trade terms, enhancing Zimbabwe’s position in international trade.
 During this period, he worked closely with then-British Prime Minister John Major, fostering diplomatic and economic ties between Zimbabwe and the United Kingdom.

 Similarly, Zimbabwe’s sugar industry has contributed to Commonwealth trade through preferential agreements.
 Under the Sugar Protocol of the ACP-EU Cotonou Agreement, Zimbabwe secured a preferential tariff quota of 30,225 tonnes annually, supplemented by a variable Special Preferential Sugar quota.
 While this agreement primarily targeted the European Union, it included Commonwealth countries like the UK, which historically imported Zimbabwean sugar before and after its suspension from the Commonwealth in 2002.
 The sugar sector, centered in the Lowveld region, has leveraged fertile soils and irrigation to produce exportable surpluses, with companies like Tongaat Hulett driving output.
-Even after economic challenges in the 2000s, Zimbabwe maintained sugar exports, with potential markets in Commonwealth nations like South Africa and Zambia, though regional trade has often been overshadowed by EU focus.
+Even after economic challenges in the 2000s, Zimbabwe maintained sugar exports, with potential markets in Commonwealth countries like South Africa and Zambia, though regional trade has often been overshadowed by EU focus.

 Zimbabwe’s beef exports to Commonwealth markets waned in the early 2000s due to foot-and-mouth disease outbreaks, economic sanctions, and the land reform program, which disrupted commercial farming.
 However, a resurgence began in 2017, with efforts to revive the CSC and attract investment, such as the $130 million deal with UK-based Boustead Beef.
 Sugar exports have remained more consistent, supported by STABEX funds to stabilize earnings, reinforcing Zimbabwe’s role as a supplier to Commonwealth and global markets.
 Today, as Zimbabwe seeks to rejoin the Commonwealth (a process ongoing as of 2025), its beef and sugar industries are poised to reclaim their historical significance, supplying quality products to member states and beyond.